 help women learn more about ways to treat the symptoms of menopause.
 Study participants will also help doctors develop better ways to treat other women as they go through the menopause transition.

 The MsFLASH network is led by the National Institute on Aging (NIA) in collaboration with the Eunice

 Kenndey Shriver National Institute of Child Health and Human Development (HICHD), the National Center for

 Complementary and Alternative Medicine (NCCAM), and the Office of Research on Women’s Health (ORWH), all

 parts of the NIH.
 The MsFLASH network will be coordinated by principal investigators Andrea Z. LaCroix,

-PhD, and Garnet Anderson, PhD, both of the Fred Hutchinson Cancer Research Center in Seattle.
+PhD, and Katherine Guthrie, PhD, both of the Fred Hutchinson Cancer Research Center in Seattle.